Soft Bomb: Critical reception

 The New York Times wrote: "Strange and majestic, these songs are Mr. Phillipps's attempt to test and reshape the possibilities of pop."
 The Washington Post called it "a shimmering, buoyant pleasure."
+For author Dave Thompson, in his book Alternative Rock (2000), the bulk of his review was centered on "Song for Randy Newman Etc", while also highlighting "Water Wolves" and "Double Summer".

 Track listing

 All songs written by Martin Phillipps.